guyleonard/orchard/README.md

 This is an attempt to do better and make available a newer version of this process.
 It won't be entirely modular with easy switch in/out of other programs in the pipeline but it should be in a state where any other user can clone the repository, set up a databse of their own genomes, install the relevant programs, and start making 100s of phylogenetic guide trees very easily.
 An attempt has been made to reduce the number of accessory scripts, simplify the process of supplying options - by using YAML (human readable parameter files) and command line options instead of having to edit any code!

-It should also be noted that [Finlay Maguire](https://github.com/fmaguire) 'forked' the initial code but ended up rewriting it in Python in an attempt to parallelise many of the steps, but still relying on the original database, which you may prefer to use.
+It should also be noted that [Finlay Maguire](https://github.com/fmaguire) 'forked' the initial code but ended up rewriting it in Python, when he grew his hipster beard, in an attempt to parallelise many of the steps, but still relying on the original database, which you may prefer to use.

 NB - In many of our publications we have used an accessory script to plot PFAM domains on to our trees at the relevant taxa leafs, this script is unfortunately not available in this version as it is under copyright of [Bill Wickstead](http://www.wicksteadlab.co.uk/).